addulac/phd/source/12_networks.md

 ### Other applications

 Though not in the scope of this thesis, it is worth to mention another important application which consist of studying the *diffusion processes* in networks.
 From the diffusion of innovations to the spread of disease, or more generally, the propagation of information between network members, the question is to identify the impact of the structural properties on the diffusion process and localize the regions that either maximize or minimize the latter [@zhang2016dynamics][@pei2013spreading].
-A related notion is the network resilience that study the impact of random deletions of nodes, and which can be studied through percolation processes [@callaway2000network].
+A related notion is the network resilience that study the impact of random deletions of nodes and/or edges, and which can be studied through the percolation theory [@callaway2000network].

 Another application is the exploitation of the graph topology for *Information Retrieval*.
 Canonical example rely on random walk which is at the basis of the Page-Rank algorithm used by search engine to extract relevant web pages on the web [@kleinberg1999authoritative][@page1999pagerank].